Blog

 Progress report - prime path coverage in gcc

 After the success of getting MC/DC support into gcc, NASA decided to keep funding the project and focus on (prime) path coverage.
 I have been working on this problem for a while now and it is about time to write a post on the progress so far.
 Prime paths The number of paths in a program grows very fast.
 Somewhat simplified, a path is a sequence of blocks evaluated for a run.
+Any control flow structure – if, for, while, switch, etc. – will multiply the number of paths up until that point.
+Additionally, loops are problematic because taking the loop zero times, one time, two times etc. are all different paths.

 Read more →